UProcSaaS/wappalyzer-api/README.md

 # wappalyzer-api

-Simple wrap of [Wappalyzer](https://github.com/AliasIO/Wappalyzer) to use instead of wappalyzer API.
+Simple wrap of [Wappalyzer](https://github.com/AliasIO/Wappalyzer) to use instead of Wappalyzer API.

 > WARNING!!!
 Use [Wappalyzer](https://github.com/AliasIO/Wappalyzer) API in production, this image is only for development purposes.

-API loosely mimics Wappalyzer API with a single endpoint `extract`
+API loosely mimics Wappalyzer API with a two endpoints: `detect` and `detectRecursive`

+Image is built using Wappalyzer 6.10.38

+## Motivation
+I am [Miquel Colomer](https://miquelcolomer.com), owner of [Killia](https://killia.com), creator of [uProc](https://uproc.io) and [Aprende n8n](https://aprenden8n.com).

+I decided to create this image because I found no alternatives to launch the latest version of Wappalyzer in Docker or GitHub.

 ## Lookup API

-Look up an URL in a direct or recursive way with Wappalyzer (6.10.38).
+Look up an URL in a direct or recursive way with Wappalyzer.

 ### Resource URI